brooksy4503/fumi/docs/DYNAMIC_FORMS_README.md

 #### Props

-- `model`: ModelMetadata - The Fal model to generate a form for
+- `model`: ModelMetadata - The model to generate a form for
 - `onSubmit`: (modelInput: any) => void - Callback when form is submitted
 - `onChange?`: (data: FormData, errors: FormErrors) => void - Optional change callback
 - `disabled?`: boolean - Whether the form is disabled